Table of Contents

 Pin Configuration

 MLX90614 has two versions and is available in the TO-39 package.
-The pin configuration details are listed in a table below:
+The pin configuration details are listed in the table below:

 Pin Name | Function |